Horse64/old-core.horse64.org/docs/Platform Support.md

-**Tier 3:** this platform is not tested in Continuous Integration, and doesn't currently get any official binary releases, and may not currently work in a manual bulid either.
+**Tier 3:** this platform is not tested in Continuous Integration, and doesn't currently get any official binary releases, and may not currently work in a manual build either.
 However, we are very interested in patches to get all features to work, even if this means larger code changes.
 These platforms are of high interest to be promoted to Tier 2, once the CI work is done.

-**Tier 4:** this platform is not tested or supported, and due to a mix of tooling issues and platform owner policies we do not aim to provide extensive support for this platform any time soon.
+**Tier 4:** this platform is not tested or supported, and due to a mix of tooling issues and platform owner policies we do not aim to provide any support for this platform any time soon.
 Patches to help with a manual build might be rejected unless a simple enough approach to reasonably support these targets is figured out.